 - A healthy diet and lifestyle are helpful (as for all children).
 There’s no need to radically change things if your child is diagnosed with ADPKD.
 Your child’s kidneys will function well in the early stages of the disease, so it’s fine for them to eat a normal diet.

 - It’s sensible to avoid your child eating too much salt because it can make blood pressure problems worse.

 - If your child produces a lot of urine, they may need to drink more fluid to stay hydrated.
-You and they can check that they are drinking enough by looking at the colour of their urine – it should be clear to light yellow, not darker (see our ‘Diet and lifestyle’ factsheet for a colour chart).
+You and they can check that they are drinking enough by looking at the colour of their urine – it should be clear to light yellow, not darker (see the colour chart below).

 - If your child has particularly large kidneys with cysts or has a lot of kidney pain, your specialist may recommend that they avoid heavy contact sports.
 This is to reduce the risk of them injuring their kidneys.

 - Always check with your doctor or pharmacist before giving your child any medication (even those you can buy without a prescription) to check it is safe for them.
 Most medications are fine, but some, such as certain non-steroidal anti-inflammatory drugs (e.g. aspirin and ibuprofen), can damage the kidneys of people with ADPKD.
 Ask for a clear recommendation on safe alternatives for your child.

 Clear to light yellow

 Dark yellow to dark amber

 Strange coloured urine can be caused by some foods or medicines.
 It can also signal a health problem.
 See your doctor if your pee has changed colour and you haven’t had foods or medicines to explain this.